mhstrkmp/100-days-of-code-RD1/log.md

 - I'm pretty sure that I have to do a recap of all the things I've learned so far 😉

 Anyways a great day!

+### R1D18
+Today i finished the ES6 section at [freeCodeCamp.org](https://www.freecodecamp.org/)

+Awesome to learn a more modern version of JavaScript.
+So far I really enjoyed it 🤗